-How difficult can it be to boil an egg?
+With Easter just around the corner, you may be asking “how difficult can it be to boil an egg?”
 The answer is not difficult at all if you don’t care what the egg looks like when it’s peeled.
 If, however, this matters to you, then the answer is not so straightforward.
-The reason is that peeling the eggs without the shells sticking and gouging the whites…
+The reason is that peeling…

 Some time back, Susan showed me how to take a kitchen towel and fold it to fit into a bread basket.
 Unfortunately, every time I make rolls (which is a lot!)
 I never can remember how to do it!
 Therefore, I decided to make myself a short video describing the process.